ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-12-09-jupiter-saturn-conjunction-2020.md

 # Introduction

-Inspired by some awkward images online of the Jupiter-Saturn Conjunction of 2020, we've put together a few of our own for folks to use and share.
-These are all made with NASA grade [planetary data](https://naif.jpl.nasa.gov/naif/data.html) and should represent, to extreme precision, what would appear in the sky (assuming it was perfect weather every night and you had a great camera and could trek out to these locations)
+Inspired by some awkward (and astronomically impossible) images online of the Jupiter-Saturn Conjunction of 2020, we've put together a few of our own for folks to use and share.
+These are all made with NASA grade [planetary data](https://naif.jpl.nasa.gov/naif/data.html) and should represent, to extreme precision, what would appear in the sky (assuming it was perfect weather every night and you had a great camera and could trek out to these locations).
+In short, if you see one that looks like a big V over a pretty sunset, you should know it was essentially made up - i.e. a photoshop job.

 ## The Basic Scene